ParkerSewell/TweepyProject/README.md

 Step 2: Open terminal and type: pip install tweepy This should install it without error.
 Step 3: Run the program tweepy_start like so: python3 tweepy_start.py

+BONUS: To save tweets to a CSV, call tweet_writer.py.
+It'll write to tweepy_tweets.csv